ivorybricks/TextAdventure/README.md

-# TextAdventure
+# text-adventure
-A simple "Choose Your Own Adventure" game.
+A simple "Choose Your Own Adventure" game, based on user input.